PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 1. The look ahead is scaled to the crosstrack error, which creates an intersection point for the rover to drive towards.
 2. Scaling the look ahead too much can have undesirable effects such as the rover driving a huge circle to return to the path, rather then taking a straight line.
-   For this purpose the maximum look ahead radius can be capped with the parameter [RA_LOOKAHEAD_MAX](#RA_LOOKAHEAD_MAX), after which the rover will drive directly towards the current waypoint until it gets close enough to the line segment again.
+   For this purpose the maximum look ahead radius can be capped with the parameter [RA_LOOKAHD_MAX](#RA_LOOKAHD_MAX), after which the rover will drive directly towards the current waypoint until it gets close enough to the line segment again.

 To summarize, the following parameters can be used to tune the controller: